Hackers-AD/CrisprCoders/README.md

 **#Installing and Running this App**
 1. Download the zip file and unzip it.
 2. Download the required version of python and django on your local machine.
-You can use virtual environment.
+You can also use virtual environment.

 **#In command line:**